bwya77/todo-app/todo-app/Documentation/Features/ProjectManagement/ProjectNotesImplementation.md

 The implementation provides a clean, minimal notes editor that:
 - Starts as a single line
-- Expands downward as content grows
+- Expands downward as content grows without limits
 - Shows a placeholder when empty
 - Has no visible borders or scrollbars
 - Correctly saves notes per project